Cog-Creators/Red-DiscordBot/docs/bot_application_guide.rst

 Enabling Privileged Intents
 -------------------------------
 .. warning::
-    Due to Discord API changes, Red Bot requires all intents.
+    :ref:`As explained in this page <intents>`, Red Bot requires all intents.
     \This section is required.

 1. Make sure you're logged on to the `Discord website <https://discord.com>`_.